sethwoodworth/FriendlyToS/frndlyts/tosCrawl/Docs/documents/NewEgg/Terms and Conditions.md

       * 7-day replacement or refund guarantee on all CPUs, including Open Box processors.
 All other Open Box merchandise has a 15-day warranty period.
       * For CPUs, the base cost will reflect the current market value, and the 15% restocking                     fee will be applied after this adjustment.
-      * Downloadable software is refundable within 15 days of the original invoice date.
-Newegg.com             will confirm that the product has not been downloaded and, upon verification, the             customer will be issued a letter of destruction.
-Once he/she agrees to the terms             stipulated in the letter,             Newegg.com             will issue a Return Merchandise Authorization number for the refund amount.
+      * Downloadable software may not be exchanged or returned for a refund after purchase.
       * DVDs are non-refundable but may be exchanged for a functional version of the same                     film by using the pre-paid shipping label packaged with your order.
       * Marketplace: If you purchase an item from a Newegg Marketplace seller and need to return it,           you must return that item to the Marketplace seller rather than to Newegg.
 In general, Newegg           Marketplace sellers will honor Newegg's Money Back Guarantee and Return Policy set forth above.
 However, certain exceptions may apply.
 Check the Seller's Policy Page for the return policies           of individual Marketplace sellers.
 In the event of a conflict between Newegg's return policies           and those on a Seller's Policy Page, the Seller's Policy Page return polices shall apply to your           orders from that seller.